 - 1. Students enrolled in Clinical Education courses of the Radiologic Technology program are assigned to area hospitals that serve as Clinical Education Settings.
 Clinical assignments are made by the Program Officials. - 2.
 Clinical Education Site Assignment: Students may be assigned to one or more clinical sites that are up to 90 minutes away. - 3.
 Students may be rotated to other clinical education settings to enhance their education in order to meet program outcomes, in case of a strike by clinical personnel, or in cases of problems experienced by or with a student at a clinical site.
 It is up to program personnel to determine the clinical site, in cooperation with clinical education personnel. - 4.
 While assigned to the Clinical Education Setting, the student will be rotated through the various areas of the Radiology Department such as radiography, fluoroscopy, surgery, mobiles and other imaging modalities like CT, MRI, Ultrasound, Nuclear Medicine, and Radiation Therapy if requested. - 5.
 Clinical rotation assignments primarily take place during weekday and daytime hours, however, there will be Saturday, Sunday, afternoon, and midnight rotations scheduled. - 6.
-Clinical rotation assignments are posted on the Learning Management System prior to the start of the semester and posted at each of the Clinical Education Settings. - 7.
+Clinical rotation assignments will be distributed prior to the start of the semester and posted to each clinical education setting. - 7.
 There will be no change in the clinical rotation assignments without the permission of the Clinical Coordinator, unless there is an equipment failure, scheduled preventive maintenance, or staff changes.
 Failure to do so will result in a disciplinary action at the discretion of the program director and faculty. - 8.
 If the student is not actively engaged in performing procedures in their assigned area, they will assist technologists in other areas.
 When performing procedures in areas other than the area assigned, the student must inform the Clinical Preceptor and/or the supervising technologist of their location. - 9.
-At the close of each clinical rotation, the technologist will complete an evaluation of the student. - 10.
-Students are required to successfully complete clinical objectives for each rotation at the clinical education setting.
-Students are encouraged to coordinate their RADT course objectives with their clinical assignments. - 11.
+Students are required to successfully complete clinical objectives for each rotation at the clinical education setting. - 10.
 Clinical Hours are as follows:

-Clinical Education I, II, III, V, VI: 7.5-hour clinical day plus one hour for lunch There may be occasions in Clinical Education II and III when students are scheduled for a 5-hour day on Fridays, either morning or afternoon, due to staffing resources concerning direct supervision of students.
+Clinical Education I - III, V, VI: 7.5-hour clinical day plus one hour for lunch There may be occasions in Clinical Education II and III when students are scheduled for a 5-hour day on Fridays, either morning or afternoon, due to staffing resources concerning direct supervision of students.
 Clinical Education IV: 7-hour day plus one-hour lunch

-The second of th Semester Weeks Hours/Week Days First Year Summer 8 weeks 15 hours/week Thursdays and Fridays First Year Fall 15 weeks 20-22.5 hours/week Tuesdays, Thursdays, Fridays First Year Spring 15 weeks 20-22.5 hours/week Tuesdays, Thursdays, Fridays Second Year Summer 8 weeks 28 hours/week Mondays, Tuesdays, Wednesdays, Friday Second Year Fall 15 weeks 22.5 hours/week Mondays, Wednesdays, Fridays Second Year Spring 15 weeks 22.5 hours/week Mondays, Wednesdays, Fridays
+Semester Weeks Hours/Week Days First Year Summer 8 weeks 15 hours/week Thursdays and Fridays First Year Fall 15 weeks 20-22.5 hours/week Tuesdays, Thursdays, Fridays First Year Spring 15 weeks 20-22.5 hours/week Tuesdays, Thursdays, Fridays Second Year Summer 8 weeks 28 hours/week Mondays, Tuesdays, Wednesdays, Friday Second Year Fall 15 weeks 22.5 hours/week Mondays, Wednesdays, Fridays Second Year Spring 15 weeks 22.5 hours/week Mondays, Wednesdays, Fridays